takrishn/hackhoot-frontend/README.md

 # HackHoot Frontend
 Welcome to the HackHoot Frontend Workshop!
+To see the completed version of HackHoot Frontend, please go to https://github.com/takrishn/hackhoot-frontend-finished.

 ## What will be covered in this workshop?
 - Basic CSS/HTML